Health-RI/The-FAIR-Metroline/pages/metroline_steps/apply_metadata_model.md

 While basic metadata tasks (e.g. filling in a dataset description using a web form) may not require a deep technical knowledge, more advanced modelling—such as mapping raw data to ontological terms or generating knowledge graphs—typically benefits from the experience described above.

 ## Practical examples from the community
+**FAIR Data Point**<br>
+The UMCs in the Netherlands are either in the process of setting up or already have a local FDP.
+For example, see [Amsterdam UMC’s FDP](https://fdp.healthdataspace.amsterdam/).
+Health-RI provides [guidance](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279150593) for setting up the FDP for the National Health Data Catalogue.

 **VASCA registry**<br>
 Implemented the CDE semantic data model and implemented the DCAT metadata schema and EJPRD metadata schema.
 For more information see the following publications: